Heart-healthy meal plan for cholesterol

 Foods not to eat

-- Trans Fats: Avoid margarine, fried foods, and commercial baked goods that can raise LDL cholesterol.
+- Trans Fats: Avoid fried foods, pastries, and processed snacks containing hydrogenated oils, as they can raise bad cholesterol levels.

 Main benefits